The Hodge and Tate conjectures for hyper-K\"{a}hler sixfolds of generalized Kummer type: Introduction

 \begin{theorem} Let $k\subset \CC$ be a finitely generated field, and assume that $K$ is a smooth and projective variety over $k$ whose base-change $K_{\CC}$ is a hyper-K\"ahler variety of $\mathrm{Kum}^3$-type.
-Then the strong Tate conjecture holds for $K$, for any prime number $\ell$. \end{theorem} Theorem \ref{thm:TCKum3} will follow once Theorem \ref{thm:HCKum3} is proven.
-In fact, the conjectures of Hodge and Tate are equivalent for any hyper-K\"ahler variety of known deformation type, by previous work of the author \cite{floccari2019}, Soldatenkov \cite{soldatenkov19} and the author with Fu and Zhang~\cite{FFZ}.
+Then the strong Tate conjecture holds for $K$, for any prime number $\ell$. \end{theorem}